ibm-cloud-docs/Cloudant/offerings/bluemix.md

 1. To change the target capacity, slide the capacity slider to the setting you want.
 1. Click **Update to Standard Plan**.
 1. Select the pricing plan that you want, and click **Save**.
-1. Select the type of account you're looking for by clicking **Go.**
+1. Select the type of account that you're looking for by clicking **Go**.

     The checkmark turns yellow and says `Updating Capacity` until the target capacity is reached.
 Capacity changes are asynchronous.
 The time that is required to synchronize those changes depends on the size of the changes in capacity that were requested and the data that is stored in the instance.
 When the target capacity is reached, the following message appears, *Success.
 Your capacity will be updated shortly.*